LongLivedSusy/limitcode/README.md

 # limitcode
-limit code used for the disappearing track analysis
+Limit code so far used for disappearing track (SUS-21-006), soft lepton tracks (SUS-24-003), and soft displaced track (SUS-24-012).

 Steps:
 1. prepinput.py : Prepares the input for limits.